visgl/luma.gl/docs/api-reference/webgl/texture.md

 | `GL.TEXTURE_WRAP_S`     | Must be `GL.CLAMP_TO_EDGE` |
 | `GL.TEXTURE_WRAP_T`     | Must be `GL.CLAMP_TO_EDGE` |

 * 'Texture' class will perform above settings when NPOT texture resource is created.
 When un-supported filtering is set using `Texture.setParameters`, those will be overwritten with above supported values (`GL.TEXTURE_MIN_FILTER` will be set to `GL.LINEAR`).
-This only happens for NPOT textures when using WebGL1, and a warning log will be printed every time a setting is overwritten.
+This only happens for NPOT textures when using WebGL 1, and a warning log will be printed every time a setting is overwritten.

 ## Remarks

 * Textures can be supplied as uniforms to shaders that can sample them using texture coordinates and color pixels accordingly.
 * Parameters that affect texture sampling can be set on textures or sampler objects.
-* Textures can be created from a number of different sources, including typed arrays, HTML Images, HTML Canvases, HTML Videos and WebGLBuffers (WebGL2).
+* Textures can be created from a number of different sources, including typed arrays, HTML Images, HTML Canvases, HTML Videos and WebGLBuffers (WebGL 2).
 * The WebGL Context has global "pixel store" parameters that control how pixel data is laid out, including Y direction, color space etc.
 * Textures are read from supplied data and written to the specified format/type parameters and pixel store parameters.